toast38coza/python-mssql/README.md

 This sets up a Python container with freetds, pyodbc and django-pyodbc-azure

-See `docker-compose.text.yml` + the `exmaple` Django prject for an example using this with Django.
+See `docker-compose.text.yml` + the `example` Django project for an example using this with Django.

 ## Notes: